rebcabin/masr/specs.md

 {::term        ::intent,
  ::intent-enum 'Local}
 ```

 is an entity checked against specs for `::term`,
 `::intent`, and `::intent-enum`.

-In MASR, all keys in all hash-maps are
+All hash-map keys in MASR are Clojure _qualified
-namespace-qualified keywords that inhabit the
-namespace `masr.specs`.
-Namespace-qualified
-keywords in namespace `masr.specs` are denoted
+keywords_ in the namespace `masr.specs`, often
-with double colons in this file, `specs.clj`,
+denoted with double-colons.

+This file, `specs.clj` creates, defines, and is
-which defines the namespace `masr.specs`.
-In
+_in_ namespace `masr.specs`.
+In any file in that
-other files, namespace-qualified keywords in the
+namespace, we denote qualified keywords with
+double colons Other files, like `core_tests.clj`,
+might be _in_ other namespaces.
+Qualified
-namespace `masr.specs` must be written out in
+keywords in `masr.specs` must be written out in
-full with an explicit prefix as in
+full in such files, say with an explicit prefix
-`:masr.specs/intent`, or with a namespace alias
+as in `:masr.specs/intent`, or with a namespace
-as in `::asr/intent`.
+alias as in `::asr/intent`.
 The test file,
 `core_tests.clj`, employs the namespace alias
 `asr`.

 Namespace-qualified keywords may have specs
-registered for them, or not.
-When a spec is
+registered for them.
+When a spec is registered
-registered for a namespace-qualified keyword,
+for a namespace-qualified keyword, Clojure
-Clojure automatically checks types of entities
+automatically checks types of entities
 recursively.